A k-swap Local Search for Makespan Scheduling: Running Time of Finding a Local Optimum

 \section{Running Time of Finding a Local Optimum}

 So far, we have focused on finding an improving neighbor in the $k$-swap neighborhood.
 In this section, we consider the number of iterations it takes to converge to a local optimum.
-First, we consider $k=2$ and provide an upper bound of $O(n^4)$ for this case.
-Next, we focus on $k=3$ and provide an exponential lower bound, with respect to the number of jobs, for the number of steps required to converge to a 3-swap optimal solution when we swap exactly 3 jobs in each step.
+First, in Subsection~\ref{subsec:2SwapRunningTime}, we consider the regular swap ($k=2$) and provide an upper bound of $O(n^4)$ for the case of having two machines in our schedule.
+Next, in Subsection~\ref{subsec:3SwapRunningTime}, we provide an instance and a starting solution for which there exists a sequence of improving $3$-swaps that has an exponential length, even on $m=2$ machines.